-Whether you aim to feed for a few days or for several months, you are probably asking yourself how much and how often you should feed your child.
-We at Healthy Matters cover every breastfeeding stage from newborns to toddlers.
+Whether you aim to breastfeed for a few days or for several months, you are probably asking yourself how much and how often you should feed your child.
+Here is your expert breastfeeding guide from Healthy Matters, covering every breastfeeding stage from newborns to toddlers.

 Breastfeeding guidelines: from birth to 1 month

 In the early days, you should ideally nurse ‘on demand’.
 This is usually at least 8-12 times per 24 hours to avoid engorgement and establish a good milk supply.
 Aim to feed regularly throughout the day and night – a good rule of thumb is every 2 hours during the day and every 4-5 hours at night if baby is sleeping, counting from the start of one feed to the start of the next feed.
 Nurse at the first signs of hunger (sticking their tongues out, sucking on anything close by, hands in the mouth, stirring), rather than waiting until the baby becomes frantic and fussy.
 Newborns are very sleepy in their first few weeks and may need to be woken in order to receive enough milk.

 We’re used to being able to measure everything but it’s not so straightforward to determine how much milk a newborn has taken in.
 A lot of factors affect milk intake including latch, sucking ability and milk supply – feeding duration is not necessarily an indicator of volume.
 Nurse until baby stops actively sucking and swallowing and then offer the second breast.

 As your baby grows, they will get increasingly efficient at drinking milk so won’t need to feed as often and will likely be sleeping longer.
 From 4-6 weeks old, you can expect your baby to be feeding 7-12 times in 24 hours, depending on their efficiency, any growth spurts, and supply.